 A vs B in Round Rock ISD, and the Price Gap Might Surprise You

-That ratio of price to performance is one of the more extreme examples I have seen in Round Rock ISD, and it is worth unpacking for buyers who are house hunting in this area.
+That ratio of price to performance is one of the more interesting examples I have seen in Round Rock ISD, and it is worth unpacking for buyers who are house hunting in this area.
 The neighborhoods around these two schools tell very different stories about where Round Rock is growing and who is buying.

 Blackland Prairie vs Redbud: Quick Comparison